ruyadorno/ntl/readme.md

   -h --help      Shows this help message
-  -a --all       Includes pre and post scripts on the list -m --multiple  Allows a selection of multiple tasks to run at once -i --info      Displays the contents of each script
+  -a --all       Includes pre and post scripts on the list -m --multiple  Allows a selection of multiple tasks to run at once
+	-s --size      Sets the amount of tasks to show in the list without scrolling -i --info      Displays the contents of each script
 ```